SylloBio-NLI: Evaluating Large Language Models on Biomedical Syllogistic Reasoning: SylloBio-NLI

 \subsection{Human Genome Pathways for Syllogistic Reasoning Evaluation}

-To instantiate the SylloBio-NLI methodology, we developed a specialized dataset using Reactome\footnote{\url{https://reactome.org}}, a comprehensive knowledge base containing detailed information on human biological pathways, including gene functions and interactions.
+To instantiate the SylloBio-NLI methodology, we developed a specialized dataset using Reactome\footnote{\url{https://reactome.org} }, a comprehensive knowledge base containing detailed information on human biological pathways, including gene functions and interactions.

 Reactome's hierarchical structure, with its well-defined hierarchical gene-pathway membership relations, enables a systematic instantiation of the syllogistic arguments.
 This allows for the efficient generation of domain-specific NLI tasks that assess LLMs' ability to reason about biological pathway membership, controlling for different levels within the hierarchy.
-This use case is widely relevant in the context of interpreting pathway-level interactions, disease and treatment response mechanisms at a genomics level \cite{fang2019discovering}.
+This use case is widely relevant in the context of interpreting pathway-level interactions, disease and treatment response mechanisms at a genomics level (\cite{fang2019discovering}).

 By focusing on the Disease super-pathway, the largest and most intricate group within Reactome, we generated a diverse set of syllogistic schemes (see Fig. \ref{fig:pipeline_domain-specific}) that mirror the complex molecular interactions and regulatory mechanisms underlying disease processes.
 This approach ensures our evaluation reflects the depth and specificity needed to rigorously test the syllogistic reasoning properties of NLI models in this highly specialised and clinically significant domain.
 A comprehensive and systematic assessment of these properties is essential if LLMs are to be applied to this domain.